The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Yes, most of the countries listed—in particular Mauritius, Botswana, and Ghana—are well-known for being tourist-friendly with strong infrastructure and rather little security threat.

-Is a country totally free from peril as indicated by a low GPI?
+Is a country free from peril as indicated by a low GPI?

 Not quite.
 Although a low GPI implies a nation is usually peaceful, tourists and locals must always be updated and adhere to local counsel, especially in particular areas.